 Some people abandon their hopes and expectations, feeling they are facing a wall.
 Others read book after book or participate in endless workshops, believing that this will help them understand better the inner laws.
 This sometimes turns into an obsession of reading one book after another, and practically doing nothing.

 Why does this happen?
-Why the techniques work at first, and then stop bringing results?
+Why the personal growth techniques work at first, and then stop bringing results?

 This is all very simple: